byrzhm/arxiv-scraper/README.md

 ## Note

 This tool uses the ArXiv API, which has rate limits.
 The script includes a 1-second delay between requests to be respectful of these limits.

+## TODO

+- [ ] Define a consistent and clear summary format (e.g., problem, approach, result, significance)
+- [ ] Implement a feature to prioritize or filter papers by subscribed authors or institutions